 Solar generators are devices that capture and convert solar energy into electrical energy.
 As this conversion takes place, the energy is stored and distributed according to user needs.
 Basically, it's a portable battery storage system powered by solar panels.

-Solar generators don't produce harmful emissions for the environment because instead of using fossil fuels, they transform sunlight directly into electricity taking advantage of certain physical and chemical phenomena.
+Solar generators don't produce harmful emissions for the environment because instead of using fossil fuels, they are environmentally friendly, they transform sunlight directly into electricity taking advantage of certain physical and chemical phenomena.

 Unlike gas generators, solar powered generators have no moving parts that require maintenance and are often much smaller and easier to operate, something that has made them a very popular choice for those who enjoy outdoor activities such as boating or camping trips, but even as emergency backup power systems at home.